 - Students take Federal Income Tax and 9 additional qualifying tax credits while in the JD program. - Upon obtaining the JD degree, students take 15 additional tax credits in one full-time semester in the LLM program.
-Required courses (which may be part of the 9 credits earned while a JD student or 15 credits earned in the LLM program) are Corporate Taxation and Federal Partnership Taxation. - Students must earn a grade of 79 or better (or C or better) in the tax courses, whether taken during the JD program or in the LLM program, for the credits to count toward the LLM degree.
-While still in the JD program, students will receive number grades for tax courses that are part of the JD curriculum, and they will receive letter grades for advanced tax courses that are not part of the JD program (since these courses are not graded under the mandatory mean requirement). - Cost: One semester of LLM tuition, discounted by 40%, payable during the student's full-time semester in the LLM program.
+Required courses (which may be part of the 9 credits earned while a JD student or 15 credits earned in the LLM program) are Corporate Taxation and Federal Partnership Taxation. - Students must earn a GPA of 3.04 or better (i.e., a B- or better) in the tax courses, whether taken during the JD program or in the LLM program, for the credits to count toward the LLM degree.
+While still in the JD program, students will receive number grades for tax courses that are part of the JD curriculum, and they will receive letter grades for advanced tax courses that are not part of the JD program (since these courses are not graded under the mandatory mean requirement).

+Cost: One semester of LLM tuition, discounted by 40%, payable during the student's full-time semester in the LLM program.